Rouhis/SSSF-Project/README.md

 **Employee:**

 Simplified Borrowing & Returning: Employees can easily loan and return keys through a user-friendly interface.
 This streamlines access control and reduces administrative tasks.
 Improved Accountability: Employees maintain clear accountability for assigned keys, promoting responsible key usage.
-For example Facility Managers can see what keys are late and message employees about that.
+For example, Facility Managers can see what keys are late and message employees about that.
 **KeyApp Benefits:**

 Increased Efficiency: Automates key management tasks, saving time and resources.